-There may still be months to go before the squads are announced, but here we pick one possible star from each contender.
-Use #U21EURO to tell us who you expect to impress this summer.
+The squads have been confirmed and we pick one possible star from each of the 12 contenders.
+Use #U21EURO to tell us who you expect to impress in Poland.

 Article top media content